 - Sports Streaming: ESPN+, MLB.TV, NHL.TV, NBA League Pass

 One important thing to note on these: You need to have your subscription payments linked directly to the card to get your full cash back benefit.
-If you’re paying through a third party, the purchase may only qualify for 1% cash back.
+If you’re paying through a third party, the purchase may qualify for only 1% cash back.

 What Qualifies for 3% Cash Back